combio-dku/HiCAT/README.md

 ## Marker file format

 Marker file must be a tap-separated-value file (.tsv) with 5 columns, "cell_type_major", "cell_type_minor", "cell_type_subset", "exp" and "markers".
-- The first thress defines the 3-level taxonomy tree to be used for hierarchical identification.
+- The first three define the 3-level taxonomy tree to be used for hierarchical identification.
 - "exp" is type of marker, which can be "pos", "neg", or "sec".
 - "markers" is a list of gene symbols separated by comma.
 - The markers in "cell_markers_rndsystems_rev.tsv", were reproduced from https://www.rndsystems.com/resources/cell-markers